 Waves of hope

-Webb famously first made it in 1875.
-But no one has ever done the same along its length.
+Webb famously first made it in 1875, But no one had ever done the same along its length.

-During July and August 2018, Lewis Pugh will attempt to swim the full length of the English Channel, from Land's End to Dover, in just his cap, goggles and Speedo swimming costume, as dictated by Channel Rules.
+During July and August 2018, Lewis Pugh became the first person to swim the full length of the English Channel, from Land's End to Dover, in just his cap, goggles and Speedo swimming costume, as dictated by Channel Rules.

 The first major campaign of the Lewis Pugh Foundation, Antarctica 2020,